-A major deepwater cooling event that coincides with intensification of glaciation on Antarctica occurred during the Eocene-Oligocene transition.
+A major deep-water cooling event that coincides with intensification of glaciation on Antarctica occurred during the Eocene-Oligocene transition.
 Leg 198 recovered records in a total of nine holes at four sites across a large depth range to test the response of the tropical Pacific Ocean to this cooling event.
 Cooling is thought to have indirectly led to a gradual deepening in the CCD as a result of increased physical weathering on continents or intensification of deep-sea circulation.
 In all of the holes, the transition is associated with a lightening in the color of the sediment associated with an increase in carbonate content.
-This transition takes place over 4 to 7.5 m at the Southern High sites, but over 1 to 2 cm at Site 1208 on the Central High.
-The distinctive color change in the all of the records reflects a pronounced deepening in the CCD during the Eocene-Oligocene transition.
+This transition takes place over 4 to 7.5 m at the Southern High sites, but over 1-2 cm at Site 1208 on the Central High.
+The distinctive color change in the all of the Leg 198 records reflects a pronounced deepening in the CCD at or during the Eocene-Oligocene transition.
 The sharp boundary at Site 1208 indicates a considerable deepening in the CCD in this region.
-Preliminary data show that the prominent change in lithology occurs just before or within the time of cooling.
-However, further analysis is required to determine the exact timing of this event and the nature of the deepwater changes on Shatsky Rise.
+Preliminary data show that the prominent change in lithologic signature occurs just before or within the time of cooling.
+However, further analysis is required to determine the exact timing of this event and the nature of the deep-water changes on Shatsky Rise.

 Coring on Shatsky Rise also provided a number of surprises.
-At several sites on the Southern High, a prominent clay-rich horizon in the mid-Paleocene (~58 Ma) corresponds to increased carbonate dissolution.
-The layer occurs very close to the evolutionary appearance of Discoaster, a genus that dominated assemblages for a considerable duration in the Cenozoic.
-Planktonic foraminifers are characterized by a nearly monogeneric assemblage of Igorina.
-The level represents an abrupt environmental change on Shatsky Rise, the nature of which will be investigated during postcruise research.
-On the Central and Northern Highs, expanded, mixed siliceous-calcareous Neogene sequences were recovered that are potentially significant for advances in biochronology and magnetochronology of this time interval.
+On the Central and Northern Highs, expanded, mixed siliceous-calcareous Neogene sequences were recovered that are potentially significant for advances in biochronology and magnetochronology.
 These sections are strongly cyclic and have potentially significant high-quality paleoceanographic records.
-Site 1208 on the Central High is an excellent candidate for the development of a paleomagnetic intensity record for the Neogene of the Pacific Ocean.
-At the opposite end of the stratigraphic column, an organic-rich horizon in the Valanginian at Site 1213 may represent the first deep ocean record of an anoxic event that was previously thought to be confined to the Tethys.
+Site 1208 on the Central High is an excellent candidate for the development of a paleomagnetic intensity record for the Pacific Ocean.
+At the opposite end of the stratigraphic column, an organic-rich horizon in the Valanginian may represent the first deep ocean record of an event that was previously confined to Tethys.